mfgnik/5_lang_frequency/README.md

 Output:

-the he to and of said you a i her
+The most frequent words:
+the
+he
+to
+and
+of
+said
+you
+a
+i
+her
 ```

 Explanation of the example: